What is the Express Resolution Process?

 The Express Resolution Process (ERP) was developed in consultation with screen industry stakeholders to provide Screenrights members with a framework for the timely resolution of competing claims.

-The ERP is based on nine presumptions that may apply in competing claims.
+The ERP is based on presumptions that may apply to competing claims.

 You can download and read the full policy here.